-All our staff receive safeguarding and child protection training which is updated every three years.
-In addition to this training all staff members receive child protection and safeguarding updates when required, but at least annually.
-The training that staff receive including online safety training, is integrated, aligned and considered as part of the whole academy safeguarding approach and wider staff training and curriculum planning using the National College training materials.
+All our staff receive safeguarding and child protection training which is updated at least annually.
+In addition to this training all staff members receive child protection and safeguarding updates when required.
+The training that staff receive including online safety training, is integrated, aligned and considered as part of the whole academy safeguarding approach and wider staff training and curriculum planning.